daviddupuis/jeffskinnerbox.github.io/content/pages/open-notebook.md

 Slug: open-notebook
 Status: hidden

-Your standard web page is woefully unprepared to capture complex technical concepts that require data, math, and graphs, but that is exactly what I would like to do.
+Your standard web page creation tool is woefully unprepared to capture complex technical concepts that require data, math, and graphs, but that is exactly what I would like to do.
 I started playing around with [IPython Notebook][01] with [nbconvert][06] as a way to document complex ideas on my website that required a mixture of